 Select Data > Destinations, then select InfluxDB from the Data Destinations page's tiles or left menu.
-Click Add New to open the New InfluxDB destination pane, which provides the following fields.
+Click Add New to open the InfluxDB > New Destination modal, which provides the following fields.

 Output ID: Enter a unique name to identify this InfluxDB definition.